MURE v2 - SMURE: Serpent - MCNP Utility for Reactor Evolution.

 Through the OECD Nuclear Energy Agency Data Bank, Issy-Les Moulineaux, France.

-For high energy physics (above 20 MeV), very little testing has been performed.
-To date, MURE has only been used with neutron transport (electrons, photons, protons have not been transported and fuel evolution involving reactions induced by these particles is not performed).
+For high-energy physics (above 20 MeV), very little testing has been performed.
+To date, MURE has only been used with neutron transport.
+Electrons, photons, and protons have not been transported, and fuel evolution involving reactions induced by these particles is not performed.

 On a 2.4 GHz Pentium 4, the compilation of MURE takes about 2 minutes.
-Run times depend mainly on MCNP run times; for the evolving examples provided and using “quasi-multi group” approach, the typical run time is about 10 minutes.
+Run times depend mainly on MCNP run times; for the evolving examples provided, and using the quasi-multi group approach, the typical run time is about 10 minutes.

-MURE runs on a LINUX operating system and probably on any UNIX computer.
-Expanding and compiling the code system requires 120 MB hard disk space.
+MURE runs on the LINUX operating system and most likely will run on any UNIX computer.
+Expanding and compiling the code system requires 120 MB of hard disk space.

 · If coupling with thermics and thermal-hydraulics is required: COBRA-EN (P00507IBMPC00)